statsig-io/docs/docs/experiments/meta-analysis.md

 ---

 ## The Concept
 As teams run a number of experiments, it is possible to glean learning across these experiments.
 This is meta-analysis.
+Examples of learning people seek to derive include
+- How hard is a metric to move
+- Are there more sensitive proxies for the metric we care about?
+- How are teams doing relative to each other)?

-We're rolling out a suite of meta-analysis features this summer - feel free to reach out to help influence our roadmap in Slack.
+We've worked with multiple companies to get them to thousands of trustworthy experiments a year.
+Our inspiration here was looking at what they were trying to learn across these tests.
+We've built this to be useful whether you're running 50 experiments a year or 5000.
+Feel free to reach out to help influence our roadmap in [Slack](https://statsig.com/slack).

 ## Experiment Timeline View
 This view lets you to filter down to experiments a team has run.
 At a glance you can answer questions like